PaloAltoNetworks/pan.dev/products/scm/api/config/objects/objects-api-ngfw.md

   - API
 ---

-Welcome to the Configuration Objects APIs for Next Generation Firewalls (NGFW).
+Welcome to the Objects configuration APIs for Next Generation Firewalls (NGFW).
 Objects are policy building blocks that group discrete identities such as IP addresses, URLs, applications, or users.
 You can use these APIs to create and manage these objects.